 Aslı Erdoğan’s books have been translated to several languages, including English, French, German, Italian, Swedish, Norwegian, Arabic and Bosnian.
 Parts of her prose has been acted in Milan, Piccolo and choreographed into dance theatre.
 One of her stories was filmed in France.
 Her literary work, to a large extent ignored in her own country, has been treated by over a hundred articles, essays and academic thesis, in majör literary journals and newspapers, all over Europe: Lire,Le Monde, Frankfurter Allgemerine Zeitung, die Welt,Neue Zürcher Zeitung, die Presse, Aftenposten etc and by such writers as Orhan Pamuk, Ingo Arend, Ruth Klüger, Eugene Schoulgin.
 Lire has chosen her amongst the ‘’50 Writers of Future’’, classifying her work as a contemporary classic.

 Asli Erdoğan was ICORN writer-in-residence in Krakow 2015-2016, and returned to Turkey after her residency.
 In the wake of the failed coup d'etat in Turkey in July the same year, she was detained in Turkey on 17 August, after acting as columnist and stand-in-editor to the Turkish newspaper, Özgür Gündem.
+She is in ICORN residency in Fraknfurt 2017-2019.

 WORKS AND TRANSLATIONS